 MVHS Seniors are allowed to attend College Rep Visits in the Fall semester.
-This is where college admissions representatives come to Monta Vista for about a half hour and speak to students about their campus.
+This is where college admissions representatives come to Monta Vista and speak to students about their campus.
 Students can ask the representative questions and get a better idea of whether or not that school should be on their application list.

 MVHS College Rep Policies

 - Seniors you must sign up on Naviance to attend a Rep Visit (Colleges -> Upcoming College Events)

 - Juniors you must sign up in the College and Career Center (A-102) and are limited to 4 a semester.
 These visits are geared towards Seniors and the admission requirements for the following Fall.

 - Arrive a few minutes early to the presentation

 - Students must be respectful to the Reps and their classmates

 - You are responsible for the work you miss in class and must have permission from your teacher in advance.